 We made it to the station just in time, and somehow, the train was actually early.
 We got on, relieved.
 That’s the thing we learned about Italian trains: you have to be ready for anything.

-My friend would get off in Genoa, while Xavier and I would continue on to Milan.
+My friend would get off at the next stop, while Xavier and I would continue on to Genoa, then Milan.
 We said goodbye to her, thinking how nice it was that her travel day was almost over.

 Ours was far from it.